bikeshaving/crank/website/guides/03-components.md

 // "<div>You have updated this component 1 time</div>"
 ```

 By yielding elements rather than returning them, we can make components stateful using variables in the generator’s local scope.
-Every time the component is updated, Crank resumes the generator, pausing at the next `yield`.
-The yielded expressions, usually elements, are then recursively rendered, just as if they were returned from a function component.
+Every time a generator component is rendered, Crank resumes the generator, pausing at the next `yield`.
+The yielded expression, usually an element, is then recursively rendered, just as if it were returned from a function component.
 Furthermore, Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so that the execution of generator components are preserved between renders.

 ### Contexts
 In the preceding example, the `Counter` component’s local state changes when it is rerendered, but we may want to write components which update themselves instead according to timers or events.
 Crank allows components to control themselves by passing in an object called a *context* as the `this` keyword of each component.
 Contexts provide several utility methods, most important of which is the `refresh` method, which tells Crank to update the related component instance in place.